HIGHLIGHTS

 INTRODUCTION

 Patient engagement in healthcare is the art of getting patients to get actively involved in their medical care pathways.
-It goes beyond the traditional patient-provider relationship, and is focused more on encouraging collaboration and shared decision-making between healthcare professionals and patients.
-All patient engagement strategies are based on the belief that engaged patients understand their illness better and are therefore more inclined to follow their treatment plans.
+It goes beyond the traditional patient-provider relationship and is focused more on encouraging collaboration and shared decision-making between healthcare professionals and patients.
+All patient engagement strategies are based on the belief that engaged patients understand their illness better and are, therefore, more inclined to follow their treatment plans.
 Improving patient engagement helps patients make informed choices about their health.

 A healthcare environment which promotes health literacy has a positive impact on both patients and healthcare providers:

 This blog will explore different strategies and methods to enhance patient engagement in healthcare.
 The use of custom healthcare software products, educational programs, shared decision-making frameworks, and open communication channels contribute to improving patient engagement.
-The stronger the provider partnership with patients, the more patient-centered and effective is the healthcare system.
+The stronger the provider partnership with patients, the more patient-centered and effective the healthcare ecosystem.

 MEANING